 17.1 This Contract may be executed in duplicate original counterparts, and it will not be necessary for each party hereto to execute the same counterpart.

-EXECUTED as of the dates adjacent to the signature lines, but effective as of 8:00 a.m., October 1, 2021.
+EXECUTED as of the dates adjacent to the signature lines and effective as of the second date adjacent to the signature line.

 THE UNITED STATES OF AMERICA